Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Some open problems

 We start with problems which ask whether the ``hyperbolic properties" of groups considered in this paper are geometric.
 Recall that if a finitely generated group $G_1$ is hyperbolic relative to a collection of proper subgroups, then so is any finitely generated group $G_2$ quasi-isometric to $G_1$.
 In the full generality this fact was proved by Drutu in \cite{Dr09} (see also \cite{DS} for a particular case).
 For a survey of some other classical and more recent quasi-isometric rigidity results we refer to \cite{Dr11}.

 \begin{prob}Is the existence of non-degenerate \he subgroups a quasi-isometry invariant?
-That is, suppose that a finitely generated group $G_1$ contains a non-degenerate \he subgroup $H_1$ and $G_2$ is a finitely generated group quasi-isometric to $G_1$. \begin{enumerate} \item[(a)] Does $G_2$ contain any non-degenerate \he subgroup? \item[(b)] Does $G_2$ contain a hyperbolically embedded subgroup $H_2$ which is within a finite Hausdorff distance from the image of $H_2$ under the quasi-isometry between $G_1$ and $G_2$? \end{enumerate} \end{prob}
+That is, suppose that a finitely generated group $G_1$ contains a non-degenerate \he subgroup $H_1$ and $G_2$ is a finitely generated group quasi-isometric to $G_1$. \begin{enumerate} \item[(a)] Does $G_2$ contain any non-degenerate \he subgroup? \item[(b)] Does $G_2$ contain a hyperbolically embedded subgroup $H_2$ which is within a finite Hausdorff distance from the image of $H_1$ under the quasi-isometry between $G_1$ and $G_2$? \end{enumerate} \end{prob}

 Similar questions make sense for rotating families.
 There are several ways to make these questions precise.
 We suggest just one of them.
-Since groups with $\alpha $-rotating subgroups for $\alpha >>1$ contain non-abelian subgroups, they are non-amenable.
+Except in degenerate cases, groups with $\alpha $-rotating subgroups for $\alpha >>1$ contain non-abelian free subgroups, and are therefore non-amenable.
 Recall that two finitely generated non-amenable groups $G_1$, $G_2$ are quasi-isometric if and only if they are bi-Lipschitz equivalent, i.e., there exists a map $f\colon G_1\to G_2$ such that

 for some fixed constant $C>0$.
 We call a map $f\colon G_1\to G_2$ satisfying the above property {\it $C$-bi-Lipschitz}.

 \begin{prob} Let $G_1$ be a finitely generated group that contains an $\alpha $-rotating subgroup for some sufficiently large $\alpha $ and let $G_2$ be another finitely generated group.
 Suppose there exists a $C$-bi-Lipschitz map $G_1\to G_2$ for some $C>0$.
 Is it true that $G_2$ contains an $\alpha ^\prime$-rotating subgroup, where $\alpha ^\prime =\alpha ^\prime (C, \alpha )$ only depends on $\alpha $ and $C$ and satisfies $\lim \limits_{\alpha \to \infty} \alpha ^\prime (C, \alpha)=\infty $ for every fixed $C>0$? \end{prob}